hawkinsw/CPPTimes/templates.md

 1. The date the pizza was originally baked (as a `std::chrono::year_month_day`); and
 2. Whether the pizza has been sealed up after being stored (as a `bool`).

-We separate the declaration of the `Pizza` class from its implementation:
+As good C++ developers should, we separate the declaration of the `Pizza` class from its implementation:

 `pizza.h`:
 ```C++